 If you find a regular practice of sitting meditation difficult (as I do) then the daily practice of body scanning exercise may well be for you.

 This body scanning exercise is more about learning how not to do but how to allow yourself to be in free flow.

 I love the practice of body sensing.
 This is the practice I start my day with.
 I now wonder how I ever did without it.

-At almost seventy years of age I am probably one of the fittest people I know (at least my wife is always declaring this to be so).
-I am growing bolder not older.
-Sageing (I hope) rather than ageing.
+At almost seventy years of age, I am probably one of the fittest people I know (at least my wife is always declaring this to be so).
+I am growing bolder, not older.
+Sageing (I hope) rather than aging.